 Your team members should be getting informal feedback on a near daily basis, and when necessary if a situation like a big win or loss or behavior issue comes up.

 Formal performance reviews should be done every 90 days, 6 months, or on an annual basis, depending on your business model and your business needs.
+Some businesses choose to do what’s called a 360 performance review to gather feedback from managers, peers and customers as well as the employee’s manager.

 To evaluate employees in a fair and even way, you’ll need to do the following: